seanpm2001/GitHub_Stats_A/Seasons/15/!OldVersions/README/English/USA/README.txt

 - [x] Started the file
 - [x] Added the title section
 - [x] Added the main table
+- [x] Added the 2023 September timerline
+- - [x] Added an entry for 2023, Friday, September 1st
+- - [x] Added an entry for 2023, Saturday, September 2nd
+- - [x] Added an entry for 2023, Sunday, September 3rd
+- - [x] Added an entry for 2023, Monday, September 4th
+- - [x] Added an entry for 2023, Tuesday, September 5th
+- - [x] Added an entry for 2023, Wednesday, September 6th
+- - [x] Added an entry for 2023, Thursday, September 7th
+- - [x] Added an entry for 2023, Friday, September 8th
+- [x] Added the `Season 15 overview` section
 - [x] Separated the access token section
 - - [x] Added the master access token section
 - - [x] Added the season 1 access token section